 Gomez et al (2015) Neurogenin 3 Expressing Cells in the Human Exocrine Pancreas Have the Capacity for Endocrine Cell Fate.
 PLoS One 10 e0133862 PMID: 26288179

 Do you know of a great paper that uses Mycophenolic acid from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Mycophenolic acid